fish-shell/fish-shell/CONTRIBUTING.md

 exit 0
 ```

-This will check if the push is to the master branch and, if it is, will run `make test` and only allow the push if that succeeds.
-In some circumstances it might be advisable to circumvent it with `git push --no-verify`, but usually that should not be necessary.
+This will check if the push is to the master branch and, if it is, only allow the push if running `make test` succeeds.
+In some circumstances it may be advisable to circumvent this check with `git push --no-verify`, but usually that isn't necessary.

-To install the hook, put it in .git/hooks/pre-push and make it executable.
+To install the hook, place the code in a new file `.git/hooks/pre-push` and make it executable.

 ### Coverity Scan